This page is designed to introduce the use of gCADPlus in the Imperial (USA) environment by completing a simple landscape design.

 Here is a screengrab showing the finished design.

 Create a new drawing using the default template (File > New).
 Make sure that SNAP, GRID in the status line are off (not showing red) and that the POLAR switch is on.
 If the POLAR switch in the status line is grayed out, simply click on it to switch on.
 Having POLAR on means it is easy to draw lines horizontally, vertically or at 45 degrees as required in this tutorial.

 To do that, start the line command from the draw drop menu or from the draw toolbar.
-The start point can be anywhere in the screen.
+The start point can be anywhere on the screen.
 As shown in the movie, left click to start the first line, move off in a horizontal direction to the right by moving the mouse – make sure that the line you are about to draw stays horizontal and type 45.
 Now move in a downward direction again making very that the cursor shows a vertical lien and type 45 (feet).
 Move to the left and type 35 to draw the bottom side of the house.
-Finally move up and type 45 (hit enter to set each line).
-Now right click and select exit to finish the line command.
+Finally, move up and type 45 (hit enter to set each line).
+Now, right-click and select exit to finish the line command.
 Check your work by selecting one of the lines just drawn and read the result in the properties box.

 Next create the path around the house using the offset command, setting an offset distance of 3 units (3 feet).
 In order to make the landscape plan a little more interesting, draw in the roof plan, add a porch and offset the front of the house by 40 feet to create the front boundary.

 The next step is to create a path leading from the site boundary to the front porch.

 After applying dimensions and changing a dimension style, we use the line command in combination with the polar switch to show a porch 6 feet 6 inches deep by 7 feet 9 inches wide.
 The porch is then moved into position using a combination of grips and osnaps.